Cognitive Benefits of Learning a Second Language

 3. Learning Enhancement

-Imagine this: being bilingual can help you learn a third language way better than someone who only speaks one language.
-It's like your brain becomes a super-efficient language-learning machine!
 The secret lies in your ability to focus on the new language and block out interference from the languages you already know.
-So, you can pick up new words and phrases with ease, and your vocabulary gets a major boost.
+So, you can pick up new words and phrases with ease, and your vocabulary gets a significant boost.

-These bilingual superpowers start early!
-Even tiny babies as young as seven months old show the benefits of being raised in a multilingual environment.
-Researchers did this cute study with babies from bilingual homes and taught them a rule: when they heard a tinkling sound, a puppet appeared on one side of a screen.
-But halfway through the study, the puppet started showing up on the opposite side.
+Researchers did this study with babies from bilingual homes and taught them a rule: a puppet appeared on one side of a screen when they heard a tinkling sound.
+But halfway through the study, the puppet appeared on the opposite side.
 Only the bilingual babies were quick to catch on and adjust to the new rule.
 They're natural problem solvers, thanks to their multilingual environment!
 [7]

 4. Protection Against Age-Related Decline